ColinFay/website/_posts/2018-01-09-random-r-benchmarks.md

 ## Conclusion

 These tests are just random tests I run, and I can’t say they cover all the technics you can use to speed up your code a little bit.
+These are just some questions I can accross and wanted to share.

+At the end of the day, there are also methods (like the bracket one) that can help you save some nanoseconds.
+So don’t be afraid of not using them, and stay focus on what’s more important: write code that is easy to understand.
+Because a piece of code that is easy to understand is a piece of code that is easy to maintain\!

 If you want to read more about code optimisation for speed, Colin Gillespie and Robin Lovelace wrote a nice book about being more efficien